zjwgames/FlippyBird/README.md

 # FlippyBird
 Flappy Bird clone.
-Made in Unity in an hour.
+Made in Unity in 1 hour in a challenge.